ohughes1207/Academic_Projects/2022_sMILES_Masters_Project/README.md

 </div>

-Edge effects from continuum normalization as sen in the plot.
+Edge effects from continuum normalization as seen in the plot.

 <h4 align=center> Applied mask </h4>